uclaacm/hoth9-workshops/intro-to-git/README.md

 - **The Working Directory**

 The working directory exists on your personal device.
-It is the folder you are working in to create your project (ie. the folder that has all the files that you wnat git to keep snapshots of).
+It is the folder you are working in to create your project (ie. the folder that has all the files that you want git to keep snapshots of).

 In order to save the state of the files in the working directory, you have to introduce git to it.
 How?
 Type this command in your project folder: